sangeetasingh17/PBL1/README.md

 -	People have to go through a lot of references and websites to be absolutely sure about it and still they get no assurance whatsoever.
 -	People requesting any leads of information are constantly at risk of being cheated by providing wrong information which not only causes a delay in getting the necessary help but also getting trapped in other kinds of problems such as money fraud or being hacked by the provider.
 -	Recently, cases of black marketing of Oxygen cylinders were also seen which created a loss of faith and beliefs among people which is another big problem for communal harmony that could be worsened during a crisis like this pandemic.
-###### Being no guarantee of the information provided online creates the need for a reliable source of information.
+##### Being no guarantee of the information provided online creates the need for a reliable source of information.

-## Purpose of this document:
+## Objectives of the Project:
-In this document, there is an overall description of the Web Project.
-It includes what we did.
-There is also a description of the work experience gained from this project.
-A whole description of the design and cost is included in this document.

-## Objectives:
 -	The main focus of the project is to make COVID-19 resources available to people living within reach of the providers.
 -	To create one single destination for COVID-19 resources and management of the same with a vision to aid the process of finding Necessitous Resources with less time.
 -	To develop a website that will provide a user-friendly interface for people to look for availability and accessibility of Hospital Beds and Oxygen Cylinders.
 This aims at creating an interface that requires less hectic logging in and going through a whole long process before actually receiving the help.